FrancoQuezada/SULS-IJOC2021/README.md

 2) Folder Instances_s8_s12 contains instances with 8 and 12 stages.
 3) Folder Instances_s20 contains instances with 20 stages.

-Each instance is composed of a series of vectors that represent a set of relalization of the stochastic parameters in the following order.
+Each instance is composed of a series of vectors that represent a set of realization of the stochastic parameters in the following order.

 1) Demand
 2) Set-up cost